 2012's Best Energy Stocks

 Midstream stocks hold one advantage over most other energy stocks, and that is that their business models are almost always built around fee-based contracts, and not tied to the price of commodities.
 It doesn't matter if the oil flowing through a pipeline is worth $1 or $100, it will cost the same to transport it.
 The pipelines make more money as volumes increase across their systems.
-Right now, there is plenty of demand to increase North American midstream infrastructure, which means these stocks will remain solid investments for quite some time.
+Right now, there is plenty of demand to increase North American midstream infrastructure, which means that these stocks will remain solid investments for quite some time.

 Typically organized as master limited partnerships, midstream stocks also offer great yields.
 Though there is a little extra paperwork come tax time, yields are often 5% or greater.